Ratnik (film)

 Ratnik is a 2020 Nigerian apocalyptic science fiction Dystopian-action film written, directed and produced by Dimeji Ajibola.
 It is the first of its genre in the Nollywood Entertainment.
 It stars Osas Ighodaro, Bolanle Ninalowo, Adunni Ade and Tope Tedela.
 The film was earlier scheduled to be released on April 4, 2020, but was postponed to December 1, 2020 due to the COVID-19 pandemic.

 Plot

-When a World War III fighter return home only to find chaos and must race to save the life of her sister who abused a chemical against various progressive war machine.
+A World War III fighter returns home only to find chaos, and must race to save the life of her sister who abused a chemical against various progressive war machines.